kylomite/rancid-tomatillos/README.md

 ## Accessibility

 * This application utilizes accessible design with semantic HTML tags.
 This features allows for tabbable, screen-reader friendly content.
-* The application uses high contrast visuals along with animations to increase pointer focus for visualy impaired users.
+* The application uses high contrast visuals along with animations to increase pointer focus for visually impaired users.
 * The application uses the Chrome Dev Tools Lighthouse feature to test accessibility achieving a 100% score
 ![Rancid Tomatillos Page Accessibility Score](/read_me_Content/image.png)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>